toddgaunt/hidamari/README.md

 be as official-guideline compliant as possible.
 You can select to play the game yourself, or navigate in the (incomplete) menu to enable the AI.

+## Building and running
+Please make sure you have a C compiler, SDL2 library & headers, and SDL2_image library & headers installed before compiling the project:

+On Fedora you can run `sudo dnf install SDL2_image SDL2_image-devel SDL2 SDL2-devel`

+Finally just run `make clean all` to build the binary, and then execute it to play.

 #### Controls
 | Action                   | Key                               |
 |--------------------------|-----------------------------------|